Sainseya/vestiSpringBoot/README.md

 + port : http://localhost:8080/
 + This project was generated with SpringBoot version 3.1.0
-+ It is connect to a MongoDB to the port 27017:27017
++ It is connected to a MongoDB container on the port 27017:27017

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------